LennartCode/Git-Cheat-Sheet/README.md

 # Push to the feature branch
 git push
+# You might be prompted with a suggestion for further arguments to push to the remote repository.

 # Create a pull request
 # We advise to use the GitHub UI to create the pull request, as the command can get very long and is vulnearable to mistakes.
 For the documentation see https://cli.github.com/manual/gh_pr_create